CodeReclaimers/neat-python/docs/module_summaries.rst

     :param dict config: Configuration object, in this implementation a dictionary.
     :param object reporters: A :py:class:`ReporterSet <reporting.ReporterSet>` object.
-    :param object stagnation: A :py:class:`DefaultStagnation <stagnation.DefaultStagnation>` object - the current code partially depends on internals of this class (a TODO is noted to correct this)
+    :param object stagnation: A :py:class:`DefaultStagnation <stagnation.DefaultStagnation>` object - the current code partially depends on internals of this class (a TODO is noted to correct this).

     .. py:classmethod:: parse_config(param_dict)

       Required interface method.
-Provides defaults for :index:`elitism`, :index:`survival_threshold`, and :index:`min_species_size` parameters and updates them from the
+Provides defaults for :index:`elitism`, :index:`survival_threshold`, and :index:`min_species_size` parameters and updates them from the :ref:`configuration file <reproduction-config-label>`.
+TODO: Use a separate configuration class, for consistency with other types
-      :ref:`configuration file <reproduction-config-label>`.
+      (mostly done in the `config_work <https://github.com/drallensmith/neat-python/tree/config_work>`_ branch).

       :param dict param_dict: Dictionary of parameters from configuration file.
       :return: Configuration object; considered opaque by rest of code, so current type returned is not required for interface.